afewell/ovathetap/README.md

 The project is currently focused on a single environment topology, using a single, minimal ubuntu desktop VM to install kubernetes and TAP on a single host.
 The instructions and assets provided here should work on an ubuntu host with sufficient resources and performance, regardless of whether it is on bare metal or any virtualization platform, but the user may need to adjust some values for different environments.

+This repository provides instructions and may include content with dependencies on licensed software.
+This repository does not provide any licensing or access to any licensed products that are referenced within.
+Should anyone attempt to use any information or content within this repository, it is that users responsibility to comply with all licensing requirements.

+The contents of this repository are intended for educational purposes only.
+Any software configuration references provided are intended for non-production environments and should not be used in any production environment or depended upon in any way.
+The configuration referenced within is explicitly not supported, and any contributor to this repository does not provide any assurance that any design, configuration or other information/content within should work or function properly in any way.

 # TAP 1.4 Single-node Lab Install Flow

 ## References: